Jesse Divnich

-Jesse Divnich is the current Vice President of Product at Hibernum Creations and former Vice President of Product Strategy & Insights at Tilting Point as well as the former Vice President of Insights and Analysis for Electronic Entertainment Design and Research (EEDAR).
+Jesse Divnich is the current President of the Good Entertainment Group and Good Gamer Group.
+He is also the former Vice President of Product Strategy & Insights at Tilting Point as well as the former Vice President of Insights and Analysis for Electronic Entertainment Design and Research (EEDAR).

 Background

 Divnich was born in LaSalle, Ontario, but currently resides in Carlsbad, California.
 Divnich graduated from Eastern Michigan University with a Bachelor of Arts in business management and started in the financial sector with the Gerson Lehrman Group.
 After that, he then became a consultant for private investors.
 On the back of his success with the financial sector of the video game industry, Divnich earned the recognition of several journalists from both the gaming and financial media industry.
 Divnich is most known for his appearances on G4TV, Forbes, The Street, Reuters, Market Watch, GameSpot, GameDaily, and his own "Divnich Tapes" on Gamasutra.
 As of 2009, Divnich publishes regularly through his own articles on IndustryGamer.com called the "Divnich Debriefs".
 Some of his known favorite video games are the Call of Duty franchise and the Quake franchise.